stat545ubc-2022/assignment-b3-mlbaron1/README.md

 3) Added a DENSITY DISTRIBUTION layer to the histogram and added colors to ggplot to embellish

 Credit: BC liquor data class was provided by STAT 545 and https://deanattali.com/blog/building-shiny-apps-tutorial/#16-resources

+For Assignment B-4

+This app is Option C & starting a new shiny app from scratch.
+The purpose of this app is to showcase work that I do to a semi-informed linguistic audience.
+The app describes the research project and demonstrates the paradigm using relavant imagery, sound, and interactive plot visualizations.
+There is text which helps guide the reader through the research.

+The following features were adopted by this app:
+1) Soundfiles which are interactable (you may play and download the sounds).
+2) Images
+3) Functional email link to contact me at
+4) Interactive ggplot ellipse visualization where the viewer is able to see the relavant contrast that was the main finding in the study.